-Facebook's Data Center: Prineville, Oregon Photo by Katie Fehrenbacher.
+Photo by Katie Fehrenbacher.
 From "A rare look inside Facebook's Oregon data center", Aug 17, 2012, © 2012 GigaOM.
 Used with permission http://gigaom.com/cleantech/a-rare-look-inside-facebooks-oregon-data-center-photos-video/

-© 2017-2018 Paul Krzyzanowski

-Scalability

-- Design for scale - Be prepared to re-design
+- Design for scale

+- Be prepared to re-design ... but start off in the right direction

-- Something that starts as a collection of three machines might grow - Will the algorithms scale?
+- Something that starts as a collection of three machines might grow

+- Will the algorithms scale?

-Don't be afraid to test alternate designs
+- Don't be afraid to test alternate designs

+- Easier to do sooner than later